The Norden Club of Lincoln

 Norden Club was first inspired by University of Nebraska-Lincoln Chancellor Reuben Gustavson and other University professors.
 In 1947, charter members comprised of community leaders first met to organize this club, named the Norden Club of Lincoln, an amalgam of the Nordic countries from which their heritage came.

-Officers of our club are President: Del Stites, Vice President: Cyndi Mattson, Secretary: Sandy Hansen, Treasurer: Ray Friesen, Membership Mary Brass, and Past Presidents: Ron Nielsen, Phyllis Ericson.
+Officers of our club are President: Ted Ericson, Vice President: Vacant, Secretary: Sandy Hansen, Treasurer: Ron Nielsen, Membership: Kendra and Ken Hartwig, and Past President: Del Stites.

-In addition to the club, we also support a Foundation.
-The purpose of the Norden Club of Lincoln Foundation is to provide financial support through scholarships and grants-in-aid to study, preserve, or promote Scandinavian culture.
+In addition to the club, there is a Norden Club of Lincoln Foundation.
+The purpose of the Foundation is to provide financial support through scholarships and grants-in-aid to study, preserve, or promote Scandinavian culture.